open-socialism/open-socialism-site/societal-metrics/metrics/survival.md

 title: 'Survival'
 ---

 To what degree is the society ensuring the people's survival.
-Note the society should not be purely focused on ensuring the societies survival in it's current form because adaption and restructure can be beneficial.
+Note: the society should not be purely focused on ensuring the societies survival in it's current form because adaption and restructure can be beneficial.

 Questions can be: